Skip to main content

 Juan Carlos Bordes

-Juan Carlos Bordes (he/him) is a third year DrPH student.
-His background as a clinician in the field of occupational therapy has led him to work in a variety of healthcare settings including nursing homes, acute rehabilitation hospitals, and inpatient hospitals.
-Being an occupational therapist has given Juan Carlos the opportunity to engage with individuals navigating the healthcare system, their support systems, the multiple team members involved in patient care, and collaborate with hospitals and healthcare professional organizations on DEI efforts.
-These experiences provided a foundation which led Juan Carlos to seek to make an impact through public health.
-Some of Juan Carlos’ goals during the DrPH program are to promote health equity and anti-racism within healthcare, with a particular interest on the impact of optimally addressing the emotional health of healthcare workers.
-In his spare time, he enjoys spending time with his niece and nephews, going on long walks, mindfulness activities, and watching Drag Race, Star Wars, among others.
+Juan Carlos Bordes (he/him/any) is a fourth-year DrPH candidate.
+Their background as a clinician in occupational therapy has led them to work in various adult healthcare settings, including hospitals, skilled nursing facilities, and acute rehabilitation hospitals.
+Being an occupational therapist has allowed Juan Carlos to engage with individuals navigating the healthcare system, their support systems, and the multiple team members involved in patient care and collaborate with hospitals and healthcare professional organizations on various inclusion efforts.
+These experiences provided a foundation that led Juan Carlos to seek to make an impact through public health.
+Some of Juan Carlos’ goals during the DrPH program are to promote health equity and anti-racism within healthcare, with a particular interest in optimally addressing healthcare workers’ emotional health and well-being.
+In their spare time, Juan Carlos enjoys spending time with his niece and nephews, going on long walks around the Bay, engaging in mindfulness activities, and spending quality time with friends.

 Brittany Campbell